 - Medicines: You may need any of the following:

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.

 - Pain medicine: You may need medicine to relieve or decrease your abdominal pain.
 Tell your healthcare provider if the pain medicine does not help or if you have any questions about your medicine.

 - Blood thinners help prevent blood clots.
 Blood thinners may be given before, during, and after a surgery or procedure.
 Blood thinners make it more likely for you to bleed or bruise.

 - Stool softeners: This medicine makes it easier for you to have a bowel movement.
 You may need this medicine to treat or prevent constipation.

 - Preventing blood clots: Around the time of your surgery or procedure you may need to take medicine to thin your blood.
 Blood thinning medicine helps prevent blood clots from forming in your veins.
 This medicine makes it easier for a person to bruise and bleed.
 You will need regular blood tests while taking this medicine.
-If you have a bleeding disorder or a history of bleeding or blood clots, tell your caregiver.
-Talk to your caregiver about all of the medicines that you use.
+If you have a bleeding disorder or a history of bleeding or blood clots, tell your healthcare provider.
+Talk to your provider about all of the medicines you use.
 Physical activity helps prevent blood clots.
-Caregivers will help you be as active as possible after your surgery or procedure.
+Healthcare providers will help you be as active as possible after your surgery or procedure.